 - Serve with buttery mashed potatoes and green beans for a delicious dinner!

-If my beed & red wine stew hit the spot for you, then please do check out some of my other gluten free meal ideas:
+If my beed & red wine casserole hit the spot for you, then please do check out some of my other gluten free meal ideas:

 And for afters, here are some sweet treats: